wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 This method allows us to satisfy all of $$d_5$$'s constraints.

-It is possible to massage the state further, but each further step adds new complications, and this post is already getting long, so we will stop here.
+It is possible to massage the state further, but each further step adds new complications and this post is already getting long.

 ## Tracking the State Differential